by Susan Flantzer © Unofficial Royalty 2020

 King William I of England died on September 9, 1087.
 Robert Curthose became Robert II Curthose, Duke of Normandy and William Rufus became King William II Rufus of England.
 Henry received the money, but no land.
 William Rufus never married and had no children.

 In 1096, Robert Curthose left for the Holy Land on the First Crusade.
-In order to raise money for the crusade, he mortgaged the Duchy of Normandy to his brother King William II Rufus.
-The two older brothers made a pact stating that if one of them died without heirs, both Normandy and England would be reunited under the surviving brother.
+To raise money for the crusade, he mortgaged the Duchy of Normandy to his brother King William II Rufus.
+The two older brothers made a pact stating that if one died without heirs, both Normandy and England would be reunited under the surviving brother.
 William then ruled Normandy as regent in Robert’s absence.
 Robert did not return until September 1100, one month after William Rufus’ death.

 The Death of William Rufus